 When the kids were little we celebrated every year with another family.
 We would go to their house one year, and they would come to mine another year.
 It was a lot of fun and it was good for the children.
 As time went on though, their kids ended up going to Catholic school and with fall activities and dances and other commitments it was harder to get together and eventually we stopped celebrating with that particular family.

 But I didn't want to lose the specialness of this feast day, so we started asking other families and friends to visit with us.
-So over the years the faces around the table have changed, but we have always made more of a big deal over celebrating this feast day.
+Over the years the faces around the table have changed, but we have always made more of a big deal over celebrating this feast day.

 Who are the archangels?The Sacred Scriptures have revealed the proper names of only three Angels, all of whom belong to the Choir of the Archangels.
 The names are well known to all, namely: Michael, Gabriel, Raphael.

 History of the Feast daySeptember 29 was traditionally Michaelmas - the feast of St. Michael.
 We now recognize all three archangels on this day.

 From fairly early on, Michaelmas was an important holiday, the religious or Christian equivalent of the autumn equinox.
 In England, it was considered the start of a new quarter.
 It marked the start of a new business year, a time for electing officials, making contracts, paying rent, hiring servants, holding court and starting school.

 Obviously we still see the remnants of this in the timing of our elections and school year.
 This is also a time when the weather is known to change.
 In Italy, they say "For St. Michael, heat goes into the heavens."
 In Ireland, people expect a marked decrease in sickness or disease.
 The Irish also consider this a lucky day for fishing: